Dhananjaya Y. Chandrachud: National Service and Tracking of Electronic Process (NSTEP)

 The e-Committee has digitised the delivery of processes through the National Service and Tracking of Electronic Process (NSTEP).
 It consists of a centralised process service tracking application and a mobile app for bailiffs/process servers.
 NSTEP is used for the speedy delivery of processes and reducing inordinate delays in process serving.
 NSTEP mobile application provided to bailiffs helps in real-time and transparent tracking of service.

 Judgement search portal

 A judgement search portal has been created which is a repository of all the judgements and final orders passed by the High Courts and District Court.
-The portal uses a free text search engine, which provides judgments based on a given keyword or combination of keywords.
+The portal uses a free text search engine, which provides judgements based on a given keyword or combination of keywords.
 The portal has also been designed keeping in mind the needs of the persons with disabilities.
 It provides the facility of audio captcha along with text captcha.
 It also uses combo boxes making it easier for persons with visual disabilities to access the website.

 Other initiatives include installation of touch screen kiosks at court complexes to obtain case information, e-Courts Services application for mobiles and the e-Committee YouTube Channel.